21 Stunning Varieties of Prayer Plants to Grow at Home

 ‘Fusion White’ is a patented cultivar, and like the other Goeppertias in this list, ‘Fusion White’ has been reclassified.

-Also known as ‘White Fusion,’ this cultivated variety has a semi-upright, compact growth habit and grows to be six to eight inches tall with an eight to 12-inch spread.
+Also known as ‘White Fusion,’ this one has a semi-upright, compact growth habit and grows to be six to eight inches tall with an eight- to 12-inch spread.

 11. Louisae

-‘Maui Queen’ is a cultivated variety of Goeppertia louisae, a species also known by the synonym Calathea louisae.
+‘Maui Queen’ is a cultivated variety of Goeppertia louisae, also known by the synonym Calathea louisae.

-A close up vertical image of Goeppertia louisae 'Maui Queen' growing in a white ceramic pot, pictured on a white background.
+A close up vertical image of Goeppertia louisae 'Maui Queen' prayer plant growing in a white ceramic pot, pictured on a white background.

-‘Maui Queen’ has an upright growth habit, and will reach 18 to 24 inches in height with a spread of twelve to 18 inches.
+‘Maui Queen’ has an upright growth habit, and will reach 18 to 24 inches in height with a spread of 12 to 18 inches.

-Make sure to keep ‘Maui Queen’ in neutral to slightly acidic potting soil.
+Make sure to grow this prayer plant in neutral to slightly acidic potting soil.

 12. Makoyana

-This species has glossy, oval-shaped leaves that look like they were designed by an artisan – the tops are creamy with medium green leaf margins, and darker green splotches radiating from the midvein.
+This species has glossy, oval-shaped leaves – the tops are creamy with medium green leaf margins, and darker green splotches radiating from the midvein.

 Its other common name – which I personally find much more convincing – is “cathedral windows.”

-This vivid moniker is inspired by the leaves’ semi-translucent appearance: when viewing the undersides of the foliage, light shines through the leaves, revealing the same pattern on the leaf bottoms, but in purple instead of green.
+This vivid moniker is inspired by the semi-translucent appearance of the leaves: when viewed from the underside, light shines through the leaves, revealing the same pattern on the leaf bottoms, but in purple instead of green.

 Before the great calathea reclassification of 2012, this species was known as C. makoyana, and is often still described as such by vendors.

-Cathedral windows exhibits a habit that is more upright than spreading, and can grow up to two feet tall and about one foot wide.
+Cathedral windows exhibits a growth habit that is more upright than spreading, and can reach up to two feet tall and about one foot wide.

 In 1993, this species won the Royal Horticultural Society’s Award of Garden Merit in the ornamentals category.

-If you want to admire light shining through cathedral windows in your very own home, you can find C. makoyana in a six-inch pot from American Plant Exchange, via Amazon.
+You can find C. makoyana in a six-inch pot from American Plant Exchange via Amazon.

 13. Orbifolia